think41/foundation-voice/README.md

 - Transcript updates
 - Client connections/disconnections

-Callbacks enable integration with your application logic.
-[Jump to Transport and Callbacks](#7-transport-and-callbacks-guide)
+Callbacks enable integration with your application logic [Jump to Callbacks](#3-callbacks)

+> Note: callbacks are optional and can be defined in the agent you define in your main application.
+See [Callbacks Guide](#6callbacks-guide) for more details.

-### 4.4 Context
+#### 4. Context

 Context is the mechanism that allows your agent to maintain state, remember information across conversational turns, and personalize interactions.
 It's key for building more sophisticated and stateful conversational experiences.
 Context is typically defined as a data structure (often a Pydantic model) and configured in your agent's JSON settings.
 This allows the agent to store and retrieve relevant information throughout a session.

-For a detailed guide on how context is configured, defined in Python, and utilized during agent operations, see [Section 8: Context In-Depth](#8-context-in-depth).
+For a detailed guide on how context is configured, defined in Python, and utilized during agent operations, see [Context In-Depth](#7-context-in-depth) section below.

+> Note: context is optional and can be defined in the agent you define in your main application.

-## 5. Creating a Configuration File
+## 4. Creating a Configuration File

 The SDK uses a JSON file to configure the agent and the processing pipeline.
 You can create your own configuration file (e.g., `my_agent_config.json`).